actualbudget/docs/docs/vision.md

 ### User Interface

-The sleek and clutter-free user interface is simple to use for beginners and comes packed with progressive discoverability for advanced users.
+The sleek and clutter-free user interface is simple to use for beginners and comes packed with a robust 'undo' system and progressive discoverability for advanced users.
 The responsive interface adapts to the screen size you are using to give you the best experience for that device.
 A desktop computer will have the full desktop experience designed to be used with a keyboard and mouse, while a tablet and phone will have an experience ideal for using touch screens.
 A native mobile app, often found in app stores and marketplaces, is not planned.

 ### Stable, Reliable, Secure.